604adrian/Emojification/README.md

 ## Funky Mode
 What Funky Mode lacks in terms of predictability and reproducibility, it makes up for in funk.
 In Funky Mode, when the input string contains a letter with more than one corresponding emoji, any one of these potential suitors will be chosen at random.
 For example, the letter 'X' has a number of different emojis to its name: there are '🇽','✖️', '𝕏', '❌', or '❎'.
 So there is more than one right way to translate the text-string 'X' to an emoji-string.
 Funky Mode deals with this ambiguity by picking any suitable X emoji at random (except for the RIS emoji) and using that emoji for the translation process.
 If a letter has only one suitable emoji (its RIS emoji) then Funky Mode will just go with that one.
 Funky Mode uses emojis for punctuation.

-To use Funky Mode, simply turn on all the relevant funky.
+To use Funky Mode, simply turn on all the relevant funk.
 This can be done by passing a truthy value as the second parameter of the toEmoji function.
 Here's an example:

 ```javascript
 const funkyModeExample = toEmoji("Hello - for a 3rd time!", true)